Aftercare

 I want your tattoo to look the best it can for as long as humanly possible!

-I’ve seen a lot of tattoos, I have a lot of tattoos, and these aftercare guidelines are a byproduct of that experience.
+I’ve seen a lot of tattoos, I have a lot of tattoos, and these aftercare guidelines are a result of that experience.
 This is what I recommend!

 Please note:

-Gently PAT your tattoo dry with clean paper towel, every time.
-Do not rub or use fabric with a rough surface!
+4. Gently PAT your tattoo dry with clean paper towel, every time.
+Do not rub, use a towel, or use fabric with a rough surface!

-Wash your tattoo and apply a thin layer of fragrance-free and dye-free lotion to the tattoo 4+ times a day and / or whenever the tattoo feels itchy for at least 7 days.
+5. Wash your tattoo and apply a thin layer of fragrance-free and dye-free lotion to the tattoo 4+ times a day and / or whenever the tattoo feels itchy for at least 7 days.
+Fragrances are an infection risk!

 AGAIN: